amananand777/Searching-Sorting-Algorithms/README.md

-This repository contains the C++ implementation of some of the common sorting algorithms.
+This repository contains the C++ implementation of some of the common sorting and searching algorithms.